yanigisawa/coffee-scale/README.md

 1. Setup a Raspberry Pi running Raspbian

-2. All of the following: create a virtualenv using the dependencies from requirements.txt
+2. Create a virtualenv using the dependencies from requirements.txt

   ```
   virtualenv coffeeEnv